laurenmary/dotnet/content/birdnet.md

 That was really it!
 I was surprised at how easy it was to get up and running.
 I put the Snowball mic out on our porch, ran the cable under a french door, and plugged the pi into a nearby outlet in our living room.

+## birds from Cuba and beyond
+When the first detections started coming in, they were incorrect.
+I don't remember all the birds, but there were a handful from Sub-Saharan Africa and a [Cuban Pewee](https://ebird.org/species/cubpew1).

+Thankfully, I was able to find [an issue](https://github.com/mcguirepr89/BirdNET-Pi/issues/988) that helped me fix it.
+I just had to change the BirdNET model from the installed default of `BirdNET_6K_GLOBAL_MODEL (2020)` to `BirdNET_GLOBAL_6K_V2.4_Model_FP16 (2023)` which was easy to do in the settings of the web interface.

 ## listening to peeps
 Of course, I got this all set up right before I needed to start getting ready for a family gathering.
 I took these two screenshots so I could better explain the whole thing to my mom.
 Click to enlarge.